rihp/statistics/README.md

 # statistics
 stats and stuff

 Hello, World!
-This is a test.
+This is a test repository on GitHub.